itsakbargafurov/SQL-constellations/README.md

+# The Final Project
-# The final project for CS50 Introduction to Databases with SQL
+## CS50's Introduction to Databases with SQL